 It doesn’t matter what we spend our time doing in terms of our jobs—we still have the chance to be witnesses and ministers of God.

 Understanding Your Calling and Purpose

 The key to understanding your calling and purpose is to evaluate your God-given passions.
 What are you naturally good at?
 What are you drawn to?
 In what areas do you excel without seeming to exhibit any—or much—effort?
 Could it be that God is calling you to be His missionary in that area?

 Your God-given purpose can also exhibit itself in something that makes you uncomfortable.
 What is the thing that you would most rid the world of?
 What do you think will change the world?
 And no, I don’t want to hear world peace.

 I want you to think about the cause that gets your heart beating a bit faster, the thing that makes you get out your soapbox and climb up.
-When you understand what those things are you are going in the direction which will allow you to fulfill your calling.
+When you understand what those things are, you are going in the direction which will allow you to fulfill God’s calling on your life.

 Losing the Will to Fulfill Your Calling